 After your interview...

-Our Admissions Committee meets to discuss all interviewed applicants and you will be notified of their initial decision by mail.
+Our Admissions Committee meets to discuss all interviewed applicants and you will be notified of their initial decision by email.
 If you are placed under continued review, your application is still being considered and we strongly encourage you to keep us informed of your interest in the program and of any updates that may help with our decision.
-We provide applicant reimbursement for travel expenses for allowable costs.
-If selected for an interview, you will receive more details.

 Notification of Decision